Robert Hellen

 Robert Hellen (born 1725, died 1793 in Donnybrook, Dublin) was an Irish politician, Solicitor-General, and judge of the Court of Common Pleas (Ireland).

 Early life

 He was born at Whitehaven, Cumberland, son of Robert Hellen senior.
-His family moved to Dublin where he was educated at the University of Dublin, taking his degree of Bachelor of Arts in 1746 and Bachelor of Laws in 1749.
+His family moved to Dublin where he was educated at Trinity College Dublin, taking his degree of Bachelor of Arts in 1746 and Bachelor of Laws in 1749.
 He entered Middle Temple in 1749 and was called to the Irish bar in 1755.
 He became King's Counsel in 1774.

 Career

 He became the Member of Parliament for Bannow in 1768 and Fethard (County Wexford) in 1776.
 He was appointed as Solicitor-General in 1777, and a judge of the Court of Common Pleas in 1779.

 Family

 He married Dorothea Daniel of Dublin in 1761; Dorothea was wealthy but it may have been a love marriage since she was also noted for beauty and charm.
 They had four daughters.